ELISAVA: Origins

 Founded in Barcelona in 1961, ELISAVA was launched to create a new venue for teaching design, as part of the CIC's Cultural Institution Foundation.
-The school gradually came to oriented itself theoretical and practical training when tackling and resolving design problems, as opposed to repeating problems that have already been solved (as in artisan education).
-In 1997, the school added a programme in Industrial Design Engineering, and in 1998, it launched its Architecture programme.
+The school gradually came to orient itself around theoretical and practical training when tackling and resolving design problems, as opposed to repeating problems that have already been solved, such as in artisan education.
+In 1997, the school added a programme in industrial design engineering, and in 1998, it launched its architecture programme.

-1991, Master’s and postgraduate programmes
+1991, master’s and postgraduate programmes

-ELISAVA's postgraduate workshops got underway in 1990 with the aid of such outstanding designers as Francesco Binfarré, Achile Castiglioni, Isao Hosoe, Santiago Miranda, Jonathan de Pas and Denis Santachiara.
-The postgraduate workshops continued until they became postgraduate and Master's programmes in academic year 1991-1992 as part of the cooperation agreement that ELISAVA signed with the University of Barcelona.
-Through ELISAVA's affiliation with the Pompeu Fabra University (UPF), today, it offers around 20 Master's and 40 postgraduate programmes related professional practice in all areas of design and engineering in conjunction with the UPF's IDEC (Institute of Continuing Education).
+ELISAVA's postgraduate workshops got underway in 1990 with the aid of outstanding designers such as Francesco Binfarré, Achile Castiglioni, Isao Hosoe, Santiago Miranda, Jonathan de Pas and Denis Santachiara.
+The postgraduate workshops continued until they became postgraduate and master's programmes in academic year 1991–1992 as part of the cooperation agreement that ELISAVA signed with the University of Barcelona.
+Through ELISAVA's affiliation with the Pompeu Fabra University (UPF), today, it offers around 20 master's and 40 postgraduate programmes, and related professional practice in all areas of design and engineering in conjunction with the UPF's IDEC (Institute of Continuing Education).

-2003, Private Foundation ELISAVA University School
+2003, private foundation: ELISAVA University School

-To promote the school and making it more autonomous, in 2003 the CIC's Cultural Foundation set up the private foundation, ELISAVA University School.
-Its original mission was: to promote education, knowledge, research, development, innovation and the use of new technologies in the fields of science, technology, business and the arts; to boost and consolidate the quality of the degree programmes and services offered; to increase the range of continuing education programmes and to enhance student job placement; to adapt the range of programmes and services to the needs of an ever-changing society and business world; to attain international outreach; to contribute to the social, cultural and economic progress of society; and to foster the personal development of the members of the ELISAVA community.
+To promote the school and make it more autonomous, in 2003 the CIC's Cultural Foundation set up the private foundation, the ELISAVA University School.
+Its original mission was to promote education, knowledge, research, development, innovation and the use of new technologies in the fields of science, technology, business and the arts; to boost and consolidate the quality of the degree programmes and services offered; to increase the range of continuing education programmes and to enhance student job placement; to adapt the range of programmes and services to the needs of an ever-changing society and business world; to attain international outreach; to contribute to the social, cultural and economic progress of society; and to foster the personal development of the members of the ELISAVA community.

 2009, integration into the new European university framework

-In 2009, ELISAVA's educational programme became fully integrated into the European Higher Education Area by offering its bachelor's degree in design, its bachelor's degree in Industrial Design Engineering and its bachelor's degree in Building Engineering for the first time.
+In 2009, ELISAVA's educational programme became fully integrated into the European Higher Education Area by offering its bachelor's degree in design, its bachelor's degree in industrial design engineering and its bachelor's degree in building engineering for the first time.
 Prior to that, it had been offering a University Master's in Communication and Design since 2008.

 Previous campus locations

-ELISAVA's current modern campus was preceded by various locations due to its rising popularity and steady growth in the number of students and instructors.
-The actual campus has excellent study and research facilities, special tools for modeling, workspace for students, lecture facilities, conference rooms, and spacious exhibition facilities.
+ELISAVA's current modern campus was preceded by various locations, due to its rising popularity and steady growth in the number of students and instructors.
+The current campus has excellent study and research facilities, special tools for modeling, workspace for students, lecture facilities, conference rooms, and spacious exhibition facilities.

 Expansion

-On October 2024 for the first time ELISAVA extended its presences beyond the city of barcelona, opening a new campus in Madrid, named Elisava Madrid, it currently holds 3 master degrees.
+In October 2024, ELISAVA extended its presence beyond the city of Barcelona for the first time, opening a new campus in Madrid.
+Elisava Madrid currently offers 3 master's degrees.